anshgupta25/crypto_assignment/README.md

 ### validate_txn

-The unverified transacitons are added to the verified transaction list during mining of the block.Zero knoweledge proof is implemented here
+The unverified transacitons are added to the verified transaction list during mining of the block.
+Zero knoweledge proof is implemented here.
 ### show_seller

 List of transactions sorted by timestamp, corresponding to a particular SELLER_ID